 Get A Copywriter SEO briefs go above and beyond the typical content brief.
 We incorporate critical elements that optimize both user experience and search engine performance.

-Our content briefs have meta title and meta descriptions already created.
+Our content briefs have meta titles and meta descriptions already created.
 This meta data is optimized for SEO and helps to guide the content.

 Including these components in our briefs sets writers up for success so they can create high-performing content.